The Cloud is the modern alternative to on-premise server based data management, reducing operating costs and handling all your data backup needs.

 - Cloud storage provides users with immediate access to a broad range of resources and applications hosted in the infrastructure of another organisation via a web service interface.

-- Cloud storage can be used for copying virtual machine images from the cloud to on-premises locations or to import a virtual machine image from an on-premises location to the cloud image library.
-In addition, cloud storage can be used to move virtual machine images between user accounts or between data centres.
+- Cloud storage can be used for copying virtual machine images from the cloud to on-premises locations.
+Or to import a virtual machine image from an on-premises location to the cloud image library.
+In addition, cloud storage permits the movement of virtual machine images between user accounts or between data centres.

-- Cloud storage can be used as natural disaster proof backup, as normally there are 2 or 3 different backup servers located in different places.
+- Cloud storage affords the ability for use as natural disaster proof backup.
+Normally there are 2 or 3 different backup servers located in different places.

 Many businesses large and small use cloud computing today instead of traditional on-site alternatives.
-There are a number of reasons why cloud computing is so widely used among businesses today:
+There are a number of reasons why businesses use cloud computing is so widely today:

 Our clients range from small start-up legal practices to multi-partner, multi-site firms.

 Another great customer service experience from LawWare.
 My laptop had to be stripped back to factory settings as part of a repair - taking hours!
 In contrast, restoring LawWare took one phone call to the support team and I was up and running in 6 minutes.
 If only everything was so easy!

 As the first commercial user of LawWare back in 1998, we have had no hesitation in remaining with the product through its development.
 We thoroughly recommend it to any firm looking for a practice management system.

 The helpdesk is exceptionally good.
 Whatever the query there is always a human being there to help.
 No leaving messages or being advised to go to a website.
 The best computer service for solicitors I have ever used!

 The linking of documents and casefiles saves so much time!
 I have experience of several accounts packages and I like that LawWare is simple to use and easy to learn.
 Support is quick and effective and staff are helpful and courteous.